magentabusiness/magentabusiness.github.io/docs/samples/monoz/LPWA_GPS_Tracker_with_monoZ.md

 ---
 layout: docwithnav
 title: LPWA GPS Tracker with monoZ
-description: Configuration of a monoZ telemetry device to enable it to send telemetry data to the ThingsBoard.
+description: Configuration of a monoZ telemetry device to enable it to send telemetry data to the IoT Hub.

 ---